Dynamical system analysis of cosmological evolution in the Aether scalar tensor theory: Cosmological models

 where $\Omega_A$ is the collection of terms in $\Omega_Q$ that feature a behavior qualitatively similar to $\Omega_m$, i.e., that contribute to a matter-dominated behavior of the universe, and $\Omega_B$ collectively denotes the remaining terms.
 Note that the density parameter $\Omega_A$ always preserves the same influence to the cosmological behavior, i.e., an additional matter density, whereas the contribution of $\Omega_B$ varies depending on the explicit form of the function $F(Q)$.

 By way of example, for the class 1 model, integration of the scalar field equation yields $2k_{0}(Q-Q_{0}) = \frac{\xi}{a^{3}}$, for some constant $\xi$, thus yielding

 and hence

 A similar decomposition can be made for the classes of models 2 and 3.
 For each model, if $\Omega_{A}\neq 0$ then $\Omega_{B}\neq 0$.
-However, the values of $(\Omega_{A},\Omega_{B})$ are independent of one another and hence $\Omega_{B}$ can be made arbitrarily small whilst maintaining and $\Omega_{A}$ of appropriate magnitude as an effective dark matter contribution.
+However, the values of $(\Omega_{A},\Omega_{B})$ are independent of one another and hence $\Omega_{B}$ can be made arbitrarily small whilst maintaining and $\Omega_{A}$ of appropriate magnitude as an effective dark matter contribution \footnote{We note that such a bound on the value of $\Omega_B$ does not imply that this parameter must be fine-tuned, since its value can range throughout an infinity of orders of magnitude.}.

 To produce cosmological models consistent with the current cosmological measurements from the Planck satellite \cite{Planck:2018vyg} - namely $\Omega_m$, $\Omega_r$, $\Omega_\Lambda$, and $q$ - in what follows we adopt certain specific values for the present density parameters.
 Given that the universe is observed to be spatially flat, we take $K=0$ which, since it corresponds to an invariant submanifold of the phase space, remains true throughout the entire time evolution.
 Furthermore, the radiation density parameter is taken to be $\Omega_r=5\times 10^{-5}$.
 The observed matter density parameter is of the order $\Omega_m\sim 0.3$.
 However, this value already includes contributions form both baryonic matter and dark matter.
 Since we want the scalar field $Q$ to play the role of dark matter, we thus take instead $\Omega_m=0.05$, to cover solely the contributions of baryonic matter, while the remaining matter density is taken into $\Omega_A=0.25$.
 The density parameters $\Omega_\Lambda$ and $\Omega_B$ are free parameters corresponding to a single degree of freedom.
 Indeed, upon setting a particular value of $\Omega_B$, the value of $\Omega_\Lambda$ is set by Eq.\eqref{eq:cosmo_const}.
 The present value of the deceleration parameter $q$ can then be extracted from Eq.\eqref{eq:const2}, which must be of the order $q\sim-0.55$ to be consistent with the cosmological observations.